 You’re not home - but the Capital Gains Tax is

-It’s important to note that all the tax policies affecting HNW families are not proposed by the Opposition.
+It’s important to note that not all the tax policies affecting HNW families are proposed by the Opposition.
 The Liberal Government is currently pushing a major change to the capital gains tax treatment of the main residence for expatriate Australians – effectively ending the capital gains tax exemption.
 This proposal is proving to be controversial.
 If enacted in its currently proposed form, such a policy would provide a significant disincentive for Australian executives to take on an overseas assignment.

 There are also tax polices affecting HNWs that have enjoyed a spell of bi-partisanship.
 Most recently both parties effectively agreed to cutting the tax rate on companies with turnover lower than $50 million down to 25% (from 2012-22).
 This compares with the current company tax rate of 30%.

 As mentioned above, many of these changes will be political battlefields in the election due for early next year.
 There will be compromises, conditions and consultation before they even become concrete policy proposals and even more shifts as they work their way through Parliament (if they ever get there).